The EIGHT UU Principles

-Unitarian Universalists are guided by seven principles, rather than by specific scripture or beliefs.
+Unitarian Universalists in Canada are guided by eight principles, rather than by specific scripture or beliefs.
 These principles represent the broader philosophy to which we all subscribe and guide our actions both within and beyond our religious community.

 - The inherent worth and dignity of every person;

 - Justice, equity and compassion in human relations;

 - Acceptance of one another and encouragement to spiritual growth;